MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    >[!div class="mx-imgBorder"]
    >![Enable Id Tokens][create-app-registration-11]

-### Add a user account to your directory, and add that account to a group
+### Add a user account to your directory, and add that account to a appRole

 1. From the **Overview** page of your Active Directory, select **Users**, and then select **New user**.